 “Life is too short to keep doing the same thing over and over and over again,” she once said.

-It was a time when even IBM didn't see much business use for computers.
+Back then, even IBM didn’t see much business use for computers.

 Grace Hopper invented new programs and languages and technologies that allow computers to program themselves.
-She invented the computer language COBOL (COmmon Business Oriented Language), which was once the most common language, just as its name says.
+She invented the computer language COBOL (COmmon Business Oriented Language), once the most common language, just as its name says.

 Grace Hopper died Jan.
 1, 1992.
-Today, 23 years after her death, the woman nicknamed ‘Amazing Grace’ is the most numerically popular computer pioneer on the Web.
+Today, 23 years after her death, the woman nicknamed “Amazing Grace” is the most numerically popular computer pioneer on the Web.

 To see snippets from the Grace Hopper 60 Minutes interview, click here.
 To see the 1986 grace Hopper interview on David Letterman, click here.
 Photos courtesy National Archives.
 This story was updated in 2022.